-- a) the consolidated financial statements and notes that are set out on pages 19 to 67 are in accordance with the Australian Charities and Not-for profits Commission Act 2012, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2022 and of its performance, for the financial year ended on that date; - (ii) complying with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Regulation 2013; and - b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- the consolidated financial statements and notes that are set out on pages 21 to 68 are in accordance with the Australian Charities and Not-for profits Commission Act 2012, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2023 and of its performance, for the financial year ended on that date; - (ii) complying with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Regulation 2022; and - b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - c) The attached financial statements of the Group have been prepared in accordance with the University of Melbourne Act 2009; Financial Management Act 1994; applicable Australian Accounting Standards and other mandatory professional reporting requirements.